OAGi/Score/docs/user_guide/index.rst

          the top to find the desired developer and check the checkbox in front of it.

-      4. Click the “Transfer” button.
+      4. Click the "Transfer" button.

 View Change History of a CC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. On any `CC detail page <#_How_to_Read>`__, click on the ellipsis of a node in the CC tree in the left pane.
-Select the “Show History” menu item.
+Select the "Show History" menu item.

 2. A new browser tab is opened showing a list of changes that have occurred.

 3. Check any two checkboxes in the list.
-The “Compare” button is activated.
+The "Compare" button is activated.

-4. Click the “Compare” button.
+4. Click the "Compare" button.

 5. A diff dialog is open.
 Older copy is shown on the left and the newer one is shown on the right.
 Fields that were changed are highlighted in blue.
 Things that were newly added are highlighted green.

-6. Click anywhere outside the dialog or hit the “Esc” key to close the diff dialog.
+6. Click anywhere outside the dialog or hit the "Esc" key to close the diff dialog.

 Purge a CC